GabeOS-Arch/GabeOS/README.md

 ## 📥 Install

-To install, boot the ISO, which you can download [here.](https://blobbydablob.blob.core.windows.net/gabeos/GabeOS-2025.08.23-x86_64.iso) I used Azure, because I had free credits.
+~~To install, boot the ISO, which you can download [here.](https://blobbydablob.blob.core.windows.net/gabeos/GabeOS-2025.08.23-x86_64.iso) I used Azure, because I had free credits.~~ DON'T DO THIS THERE'S A BUG

 **1. Boot the ISO**
 **2. Calamares GUI will guide you**